kaisenlinux/velero/site/content/docs/v1.12/csi-snapshot-data-movement.md

 ### Configure Node Agent DaemonSet spec

 After installation, some PaaS/CaaS platforms based on Kubernetes also require modifications the node-agent DaemonSet spec.
-The steps in this section are only needed if you are installing on RancherOS, OpenShift, VMware Tanzu Kubernetes Grid Integrated Edition (formerly VMware Enterprise PKS), or Microsoft Azure.
+The steps in this section are only needed if you are installing on RancherOS, Nutanix, OpenShift, VMware Tanzu Kubernetes Grid
+Integrated Edition (formerly VMware Enterprise PKS), or Microsoft Azure.